rojer/ca-box/README.md

  * `DAYS=n` - certificate validity.
 Default is 365.
  * `ALTN1`, `ALTN2`, `ALTN3` - subect aletrnative DNS names.
  * `CLIENT=1` - generate a client authentication certificate.The default is to generate server certificates.
+ * `KT` - key type.
+Specifies the key type to use when generating certificate, see documentation for the `-newkey` argument of [openssl req](https://www.openssl.org/docs/manmaster/man1/req.html) command.
+The default is to use P-256 ECDSA keys.

 ## Examples
  * `make example.org.crt`